vmware-archive/thrust/README.md

 * Adds 'current_version' task to show the current build version of the app.

+* Testflight deploys now prompt the user for a deployment message

 # Installation

 clone this repo into a folder in your project (or include as a submodule)